-Meghalaya is a north-eastern state in India which is surrounded by hills on all sides, literally!
+Meghalaya is a north-eastern state in India that is surrounded by hills on all sides, literally!
 The name actually means “the abode of clouds”.
 One often finds out the truth behind the naming after actually visiting!
+Look out for our Meghalaya holiday package to help yourself further.

 Meghalaya Tour Packages

 Meghalaya can be easily reached by Train.
 However, the nearest railway station from Meghalaya is located in Guwahati (Assam).
 It can also be reached via Air.
-Major airport from Meghalaya is located in Guwahati (Assam) at a distance of 159 km (Lokpriya Gopinath Bordoloi International Airport).
+The major airport from Meghalaya is located in Guwahati (Assam) at a distance of 159 km (Lokpriya Gopinath Bordoloi International Airport).
+Also, look out for our Meghalaya tour package from Chennai to help make it easier.

 Meghalaya is truly an experience that can literally mean “living in the lap of nature”.
-The state is gifted with a stupendous climate like this, topography so awesome, culture, tradition and every other thing that not only makes it distinct from other places but also rise above in honour and beauty like no other!
+The state is gifted with a stupendous climate like this, topography so awesome, culture, tradition, and every other thing that not only makes it distinct from other places but also rise above in honor and beauty like no other!

-Let’s therefore have a quick peak into what’s exclusive of here to offer!
+Let’s, therefore, have a quick peek into what’s exclusive of here to offer!

 - Living Root Bridges